buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 2. Implement roll / pitch control
 We won't be worrying about yaw just yet.

- - implemented function `RollPitchControl()` : lines 157 to 174 in QuadControl.cpp
+ - implemented function `RollPitchControl()` : lines 157 to 174 in QuadControl.cpp (student code part)
  - Tuned `kpBank` in `QuadControlParams.txt` : value set to 10 (minimize settling time but avoid too much overshoot)

 If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
 You should also see the vehicle angle (Roll) get controlled to 0.